Heaty566/joi-password/README.md

 - minOfNumeric(min: number): Specifies the minimum number of numeric characters.
 - noWhiteSpaces(): Verifies that a schema has no white spaces, Please do not combine trim() function to make this function works perfectly.
 - onlyLatinCharacters(): Verifies that a schema has only latin characters.
+- doesNotInclude(patterns: string[]): Verifies that a schema does not include any of the given patterns.

 ## Usage